Sharp microlocal Kakeya--Nikodym estimates for eigenfunctions with applications: Introduction

-By contrast, for the translation-invariant Fourier extension operator $E_\Sigma$ associated with a convex hypersurface $\Sigma$, we expect stronger bounds than those furnished by Theorem \ref{theo main2}.
-These improvements, however, cannot be obtained using the same microlocal Kakeya--Nikodym norm.
-Our second main result refines Theorem \ref{theo main2} in the case $\mathcal H^\lambda=E_\Sigma$ and requires an anisotropic variant of the microlocal Kakeya--Nikodym norm.
+Our next application concerns the translation-invariant extension operator $E_\Sigma$ associated with a strictly convex $\Sigma$.
+In this case stronger bounds than \eqref{eq:mic} are expected.
+However, as in the second part of Theorem \ref{theo main5}, these improvements cannot be obtained using the same microlocal Kakeya--Nikodym norm.
+We refine Theorem \ref{theo main2} in the case $\mathcal H^\lambda=E_\Sigma$ using the anisotropic variant $\|{}\cdot{}\|_{\widetilde{\MKN}}$ of the microlocal Kakeya--Nikodym norm.